cloud-66-internal/help.cloud66.com/_skycap/quickstarts/getting_started.md

 ## Deploying your application

-Once you've built your images, you're ready to deploy your app.
-There are two ways to do this:
+Once you've built your images, you're ready to deploy your application using Skycap's **Formations** feature.
+To do this, you should follow our guide: [Get started with Skycap Formations](/skycap/quickstarts/using_formations.html)

-1. Using Maestro - Cloud 66's integrated container management service > [Get started with Maestro](/maestro/quickstarts/getting_started.html).

-2. Using your own (existing) Kubernetes cluster > [Get started with Skycap Formations](/skycap/quickstarts/using_formations.html)

 ## What's next?

 Now that you have your first application defined, you can learn how to make that application live:

-* *Either* [create your first Formation](/skycap/quickstarts/using_formations.html) and use it to [deploy your application](/skycap/quickstarts/using_formations.html#deploying-it-all-to-your-cluster) to a Minikube cluster
+* [Create your first Formation](/skycap/quickstarts/using_formations.html) and use it to [deploy your application](/skycap/quickstarts/using_formations.html#deploying-it-all-to-your-cluster) to a Minikube cluster

-* *Or* get started with [Maestro](/maestro/quickstarts/getting_started.html), Cloud 66's full container management service, to deploy and manage your containers and infrastructure.
+* If you don't already have a cluster, consider using [Maestro](/maestro/quickstarts/getting_started.html), Cloud 66's full container management service, to deploy and manage your containers and infrastructure.